An Amazon river cruise adventure takes you deep into the heart of an intriguing and captivating wilderness, discovers Linda Aitchison

 On a sloth-hunting walk we find four, straining our necks to look above and see them lazily peering down from their tree-top vantage points.
 They move so slowly algae grows on their backs, someone jokes – but how cute they are.
 This may be Peru’s largest region, but it’s the least populated.

 We spend four days in the Pacaya-Samiria National Reserve, a green triangle known as the Jungle of Mirrors on the Maranon and Ucayali.
 It’s the size of Belgium with a population of 42,000.

-Juan Carlos and his colleague Neil explain more in onboard presentations.
+Juan Carlos and his colleague Neil explain more in onboard presentations throughout the Amazon river cruise.
 Amazon ribernos have a diverse culture and heritage, with around 180 languages spoken.
 They live off the land, growing fruits and vegetables including bananas, passion fruit, papayas, corn, beans and popular so-called “super fruit”, acai.

 From dishes placed on giant banana leaves, I choose tasty catfish steamed in garlic with red peppers, wild boar, boiled egg, banana and rice cooked in vine leaves.
 Other dishes are mashed plantain, chicken, a powder called farina and a spicy salsa.
 I’m offered sugary lemongrass tea or a warm banana and water-based liquid to drink.
 By way of thanks to our hosts, we are encouraged to buy handicrafts from the villagers.
 As more rain disrupts the morning, there’s a muddy scramble to a line of women and girls offering carvings, purses, wall hangings and more.

 At Puerto Prado, near Nauta in the Loreto region, there’s a chance to see the world’s biggest water lilies.
 This comes as no surprise as nothing about this river is small.

 One of the most extraordinary onboard experiences during our Amazon river cruise is our session with Carola, a shaman.